Shriro

 Shriro Group is a private company headquartered in Hong Kong.
 It is an international marketing and distribution company with over 3,500 employees around the world.

-Shriro was founded in 1906 as a family business in Harbin, Northern China.
+In 1906 the Shriro family moved from the Russian Empire to Harbin, Northeast China and founded a trading house in the nascent city.

 The first international office was set up in 1917 in Yokohama, Japan.
 From the early days, the business was mainly commodities and expanded rapidly after 1945 as the product line expanded and new subsidiaries opened in many South East Asian countries and Canada.

-Today, Shriro offices are located in Hong Kong, China, Japan, Singapore, Malaysia, Taiwan, Thailand, Vietnam, Australia, and New Zealand.
+Today, Shriro offices are located in Hong Kong, mainland China, Japan, Singapore, Malaysia, Taiwan, Thailand, Vietnam, Australia, and New Zealand.